Estimated reading time: 2 minutes

 Have you been seeing SO many of these painted mason jars around at area boutiques and shops and flea markets?
 We certainly have!
 Though it looks difficult to pull off, and there ARE some nuances to the application – and working in some tiny spots, sometimes! – painting mason jars is really very, very easy.
+It’s quite easy to paint jars with MudPaint and there are just a few items needed for this project.
+Just like painting other rough and/or porous surfaces like succulent jars, terracotta pots, tile and even fireplaces, MudPaint famous adhesion is covering these jars so well!
+MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat.

 And, by using MudPaint’s fantastic adhesion, you’ll feel confident it will stick for months and years down the road.
 Painting Mason Jars is a fast, easy and colorful to cheer up any room and add a spot of color to any space.